 My daughter and I tried out several different combinations of ingredients in varying quantities, and this was everyone’s favorite.

 Beeswax takes a while to melt, so you want to start by placing 1 Tbsp. of Beeswax Pellets into your glass measuring cup.
-Microwave, on high, in 30 second increments; stirring each time with a wooden craft stick (this just helps avoid getting wax on your kitchen utensils).
-Please remember, this mixture, as well as the measuring cup, can get very hot.
-Use caution and a hot pad 🙂
+Microwave on high in 30 second increments; stirring each time with a wooden craft stick (this avoids getting wax on your kitchen utensils).
+Please remember this mixture, as well as the measuring cup, can get very hot.
+Use caution and an oven mitt 🙂

 Once the wax is completely melted, add in 1 Tbsp.
 Coconut Oil and 1/2 Tbsp.
 Shea Butter.
 These two ingredients will start to melt in the hot wax, but you’ll need to microwave for a little bit (10-20 seconds) in order for them to completely melt.

-Once the mixture is completely melted, add in 10 drops of Peppermint Essential Oil.
+Once the mixture is completely melted, allow it to cool a bit.
+A lower temperature of the liquid will help enhance the scent of your essential oil.
+Once slightly cooled, add in 10 drops of Peppermint Essential Oil.
 Stir to combine.

 Allow the lip balm to cool and harden.
 This will only take 10-15 minutes.
 This lip balm is so smooth and nourishing for dry lips; simply apply as needed.